LTC Insurance Costs, Benefits & More

 Peace of Mind: Perhaps no benefit is greater than this.
 With a long term care insurance policy in place, you can feel confident that your needs will be taken care of no matter what and your retirement portfolio will remain intact.
 Best of all, your family will be free to supervise your care, rather than provide it.
 In this way, you can continue to enjoy their company, and they yours, for as long as you live.

 So now that it’s clear how important long term care insurance is, how should you pick a policy?
 The best way is to call Schneider & Shulman Associates.
-We can lead you through the following criteria, show you all your options and help you pick the best policy to meet your family’s needs.
+We can lead you through the following criteria, show you all your options and help you pick the best ltc insurance policy from one of our leading ltc insurance providers to meet your family’s needs.

 What to Look for in a Long Term Care Insurance Policy

-Financial Strength: A long term care insurance policy is for the “long term,” so make sure to buy from a financially sound company.
+Financial Strength: An ltc insurance policy is for the “long term,” so make sure to buy from a financially sound company.
 You may not receive benefits from a long term care insurance policy for 10 to 20 years, so you want to go with a company that will still be around.
 Schneider & Shulman Associates represent only the most financially viable companies.

 Adequate Daily or Monthly Benefit: The cost for long term care services may easily exceed $200 per day in most parts of the country, more in metropolitan areas, such as New York City.
 It is important to be aware of the costs in your area when selecting a benefit level.